 The officers assigned to the Juvenile Field Supervision Services Unit utilize the Positive Achievement Change Tool (PACT) to determine what level of supervision a youth will receive.
 Supervision by risk level is a fundamental principle of evidence-based supervision that is supported by extensive research.
-Moreover, Probation utilizes a Response Matrix to bring more uniformity and objectivity to the Probation Officer's response to a client's behavior.
+Moreover, the Probation Department utilizes a Response Matrix to bring more uniformity and objectivity to the Deputy Probation Officer's response to a client's behavior.
+Nevertheless, the primary role of our Deputy Probation Officers is not only to keep communities safe, but to also act as change agents by mobilizing youth into change and action, utilizing other evidence-based practices such as motivational interviewing and facilitating cognitive-behavioral treatment programs.

 Since the inception of the Juvenile Justice Crime Prevention Act (JJCPA), the Merced County Probation Department has utilized the allocation for school-based supervision.
 The initial focus was to supervise juvenile probationers and provide prevention and intervention services to other students who exhibit at-risk behaviors such as truancy, tardiness, and poor academics.
-Over time, the various school districts evolved the utilization of the deputy probation officers more for campus security, rather than utilizing evidence-based approaches for addressing youth behavior.
+Over time, the various school districts evolved the utilization of the Deputy Probation Officers more for campus security, rather than utilizing evidence-based approaches for addressing youth behavior.

-In 2013, the Merced County Probation Department presented a modification to employ a three-pronged approach to addressing juvenile delinquency: 1.
+The Merced County Probation Department presented a modification to employ a threepronged approach to addressing juvenile delinquency: 1.
 Caseload reduction; 2.
 Assign minors to caseloads based on risk and need; 3.
 Provide cognitive behavioral services to address dynamic needs.
 First, Probation implemented evidence-based supervision practices.
 Professionals recognized for identifying these practices, including the American Probation and Parole Association (APPA), recommend minor to staff ratios of between 15 and 50:1.
 APPA's 2006 publication, Caseload Standards for Probation and Parole, was authored by Bill Burrell, Associate Professor, Temple University.
-Burrell recommends 15:1 ratios for highest risk, 30:1 for moderate to high, 100:1 for low, and no supervision for lowest (administrative supervision in those cases).
+Burrell recommended 15:1 ratio for highest risk, 30:1 for moderate to high, 100:1 for low, and no supervision for lowest (administrative supervision in those cases).

-In 2013, deputy probation officers supervised between 60 and 75 youth.
+Before the modification, Deputy Probation Officers supervised between 60 and 75 youth.
 Caseload assignment did not distinguish between the level of risk or offense nor are the assignments offender-need specific.
 The timing for the modification was perfect for the implementation of the Positive Achievement Change Tool (PACT).
 According to the probation department's vendor: "The PACT identifies not only the areas (domains) in which the juvenile is most at risk but just as importantly, those in which he or she has strengths (protective factors) which can be built upon to help turn the youth's life around.
 Risk and protective factors in the instrument include both static and dynamic characteristics.
 The benefit of measuring both factors and characteristics is that a juvenile justice professional is better able to match a child's current needs with the appropriate programs and services.
 The comprehensive assessment instrument measures a youth's risk and protective factors in the following 12 domains: Criminal History, School, Use of Free Time, Employment, Relationships, Family, Living Arrangements, Alcohol and Drugs, Mental Health, Attitudes/Behaviors, Aggression, and Skills.
 Assessment of criminogenic risk factors and treatment directed toward changing dynamic characteristics provides the best chance of reducing recidivism."